 The sentence for Aggravated Identity Theft runs consecutively to the sentence on other charges.
 Meaning, if an individual is convicted of federal Aggravated Identity Theft and another charge, first the individual must serve the sentence for the other charge.
 Then, the individual must serve either 24 or 60 months for the federal Aggravated Identity Theft under 18 U.S.C.
 1028A.

 This is different from other federal crimes, because multiple sentence on other crimes are usually served concurrently.
 This means at the same time.

 Let’s say Anne is convicted of Crime A and Crime B in federal court.
 Judge sentences Anne to 12 months on Crime A and 24 months on Crime B. Anne will serve a total of 24 months, because the sentences for Crimes A and B will run at the same time, or concurrently.

 However, let’s say Crime B is Aggravated Identity Theft under 18 U.S.C.
 1028A.
 Similarly, Judge sentences Anne to 12 months on Crime A and 24 months on Crime B, which is Aggravated Identity Theft in this hypothetical.
 Sentence on Crime B must run consecutively to the sentence on Crime A, since Crime B is federal Aggravated Identity Theft.
 Therefore, the sentence on Crime B will start after the completion of sentence on Crime A. Anne will therefore serve a sentence of 36 months for Crime A and Crime B.

 Contact Federal Identity Theft Attorneys Today

 If you or your loved one has been charged with federal identity theft, you need experienced federal counsel by your side.
-Contact us today for a consultation.
+Please call us at 212-729-9494 or contact us today for a consultation.